Skip to main content

 For beginners, kids, and folks just like me, A simple refractor is the magical key.
 No computers.
 No motors.
 No updates to stall.
 Just a tube.
 A tripod.
 And knobs you can roll.

 It won’t try to boss you or show it’s so smart, it just helps your eye look from the heart.
 Now, aiming a telescope?
 Here’s something true: Without a good finder, it’s tricky to do.
-It’s like pointing a straw at a tiny gold spark, Or chasing a firefly through the pitch dark.
+It’s like pointing a straw at a tiny gold spark, or chasing a firefly through the pitch dark.

 Then the hero appears!
 No cape.
 Just a glow.
 The Red Dot Finder.
 (Hello!
 Let’s go!)
 If you can point fingers at cookies or cake, you can point a Red Dot without one mistake.
 If the dot’s on the Moon, then the Moon’s in your sight, wrapped up in the lens like a gift in the night.